-- They included all existing sites, which were not part of the regulation. - They added the following to the required OGI leak scan: - A duplicate survey by an extra open-path laser instrument - Hi Flow[TM] Sampler rate quantification of identified leaks - Pneumatic controllers were included as a target year) of emissions from this category.
-By using the Hi FlowTM Sampler, they were able to quantify their reductions.
+- They included all existing sites, which were not part of the regulation. - They added the following to the required OGI leak scan. - A duplicate survey by an extra open-path laser instrument - HiFlowTM Sampler rate quantification of identified leaks - Pneumatic controllers were included as a target

+Result: SWN was able to identify malfunctioning pneumatic liquid-level controllers (LLC) and reduce emissions from these devices by 79% in one year, saving 115 million scf/yr (standard cubic feet per year) of emissions from this category.
+By using the HiFlowTM Sampler, they were able to quantify their reductions.
 They also achieved reductions in fugitive leaks from other equipment, but those savings were considerably smaller.

-Result: SWN was able to identify malfunctioning pneumatic liquid-level controllers (LLC) and reduce emissions from these devices by 79% in one year, saving 115 million scf/yr (standard cubic feet per